De1eF/taxi-service/README.md

 ﻿# 🚖taxi-service🚖
 A simple and light web aplication for tracking your taxi service business <br>
-by interacting with local or remote MY SQL database through <br>
+by interacting with local or remote MySQL database through <br>
 web browser from any device with internet connection <br>
 <h2 tabindex="-1">﻿🛠️Functionality🛠️</h2>
  <ul dir="auto">